- Daily talks from each visiting practitioner.

 Brooklyn, NY 11215

 We realize that many designers who are interested in Typography Summer School are looking for something new in their careers.
 Many are in between jobs, or curious about continuing their design education but facing debt from their undergraduate studies.
-In attempt to make the program available to these applicants, five scholarships (A, E, I, O, and U) are being offered this year at a discounted rate of $600.
-Funds for the scholarships have been generously provided by Class of 2013 participants Amelia Leuzzi and Courtney Casey and by Dinamo, Actual Source, and Other Means.
-To apply, please send us a note of request for consideration with your application.
+In an attempt to make the program available to these applicants, five scholarships (A, E, I, O, and U) are being offered this year making tuition a discounted rate of $650.

 It is assumed that each applicant possesses at minimum a bachelor’s degree level of education in graphic design, but all work will be assessed on its own merits.